eried/EaselReflector/README.md

 ![Alt text](http://discuss-assets.s3.amazonaws.com/original/3X/c/f/cf75c4268548b612a62a8eefc05d8b269294cb6b.png)

 ## What is the concept behind this?
-The idea is really simple, this little app downloads links for the projects and allows you to keep them updated with one click
+The idea is really simple, this little app downloads links for the projects and allows you to keep them updated with one click.
+You can move the links to folders, and rename them locally, the tool will only sync the new ones.

 ![Alt text](https://cldup.com/vt1w8ZuPMr.gif)